BasicWolf/archived-kaylee/doc/firststeps.rst

 ----------------

-Kaylee is divided in two parts: the server-side Python brains which controls the tasks distribution and results collection and client-side (browser-side) JavaScript Nodes which do the dirty computation work.
+Kaylee is divided in two parts: the server-side Python brains which controls the tasks distribution and results collection and the client-side (browser-side) JavaScript Nodes which do the dirty computation work.

 The server performs the following routines: